Earthworm-Banana/yt-dlp-HypnoTube_com-plugin/README.md

 ## Introduction 📚

 Welcome to the HypnoTube.com YT-DLP Plugin, a specialized tool for augmenting your video downloading experience from HypnoTube.com.
-This plugin allows you to efficiently fetch individual videos, complete user uploads, or entire channels using yt-dlp.
+This plugin allows you to efficiently fetch individual videos, complete user uploads, entire channels, or even full playlists using yt-dlp.

 > 📝 **Note**: This plugin and README were largely assisted by OpenAI’s GPT-4 model.